T19 Howitzer Motor Carriage: Development

 In the autumn of 1941, when the Armored Force expanded, an urgent need for self-propelled artillery arose.
 Although a full-track chassis was preferred, the situation required the use of whatever vehicles were immediately available.
 The M3 Half-track was selected to carry a 105 mm M2A1 howitzer.
 Although this design had originally been suggested in September 1941, it had not been taken up.
-However, the urgency of the requirement resulted in the approval by the Adjutant General and the construction of a prototype was authorized by OCM 17391, dated 31 October 1941; the new vehicle designated as the 105 mm Howitzer Motor Carriage T19.
+However, the urgency of the requirement resulted in the approval by the Adjutant General and the construction of a prototype was authorized by OCM 17391, dated 31 October 1941; the new vehicle designated as the 105 mm howitzer motor carriage T19.

 As with other American self-propelled guns produced during the early World War II period, the prototype was assembled and tested at the Aberdeen Proving Ground.
 The M2 recoil mechanism and other parts of the M2 howitzer carriage were used in the vehicle mounting.
 After several tests, the gun carriage proved fragile on bumpy terrain.
 The problem was corrected by reinforcing the frame, and redesigning the howitzer mount.
 Demountable headlights were recommended because of the muzzle blast, although they were not available for early production models.
 Early models had no shield for the howitzer either, but a foldable shield was added during testing.
 The gun faced forward, like many other half-track models.
 The total traverse was 40 degrees and the elevation was from −5 to +35 degrees.
 The armored windshield cover was remounted so it could fold onto the hood.
 After further testing, it was accepted for production.

 After the design was accepted, a prototype was shipped to Diamond T as a guide for production.
 The first production vehicle was delivered to the US Army in January 1942.
 A total of 324 T19s had been made by the time production ended in April 1942.

 Service history

-The T19 HMC was designed as a stopgap measure until better self-propelled artillery pieces were made; it served in the Tunisia Campaign in North Africa in 1942–43.
-It was employed mainly in most battalions' headquarter platoons, and the "cannon companies" of infantry divisions.
+The T19 first served in the Tunisia Campaign in North Africa in 1942–43.
+It was employed mainly in most battalions' headquarters platoons, and the "cannon companies" of infantry divisions.
 The T19 was soon replaced in armored divisions by the M7 Priest, a 105 mm howitzer on a fully tracked chassis.

 It served with only a few units in Sicily and Italy.
 On one occasion, the cannon company of the 16th Infantry Regiment halted a German tank attack by destroying six tanks, for the loss of one T19.
 That unit was later awarded the Presidential Unit Citation.
 A few served as late as 1945 in southern France.
 It was finally declared obsolete in July 1945.
-That month, the contractor Brown & McLaughlin converted 90 T19s into M3A1 Half-tracks.
+That month, the contractor Brown & McLaughlin converted 90 T19s back into standard M3A1 Half-tracks.